emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 ## PROJECT OVERVIEW
 - First time using Power BI
 - This project is about getting to grips with some common graphs and statistical techniques (not neccessarily the analysis that researchers would be most interested in)
-- This is a dataset from kaggle, so I'm sure it features in many projects already (as well as papers in medical literature)
+- This is a dataset from kaggle, so I'm sure it features in many data projects already (as well as the medical literature)
 - I did not look at any other interpretations of the data before doing this project, the focus was on using Power BI
-- The dataset is already clean, so data cleaning was not a focus here but is a very important topic
+- The dataset is already clean, so the data cleaning was minimal here but is a very important topic
 - There are lots of other visualisations that can be imported into Power BI, but I used the basic version

 ### INTRO TO NHANES